 This is a great area for strollers.
 Our favorite walk is up the quiet and elegant Via Giulia to the Vatican, or across the Ponte Sant' Angelo to the Castel Sant'Angelo.

 It's hard to envision the grandeur of St. Peter's Square unless you're standing in it.
 You should at least stroll up to the Vatican and take a peek.
 If you want to explore the area further, or have business there, there are many hotels in the area: Hotels in Vatican City.

 The Sistine Chapel and Vatican Museums are an extremely popular thing to do in Rome.
 We suggest you buy tickets in advance so you can avoid standing in long lines to procure them on site.
 You may also wish to hire a private guide, who can take you right to the things you are interested in.
-We have a guide: Rome Vatican Museum Tickets.
-There are also gardens to visit.
+We have a some suggestions for what tickets to purchase: Rome Vatican Museum Tickets.

 Trastevere is on the "other" side of the Tiber, the west bank, and features lots of little restaurants, pizzerie, and bakeries along with some of the smaller museums and many interesting churches like Santa Maria in Trastevere, one of the oldest in Rome.
 There is also a popular botanical garden.

-If you feel like some exercise, and like to see sprawling views of the city you're in, clime Il Gianicolo, Janiculum Hill.
+If you feel like some exercise, and like to see sprawling views of the city you're in, climb Il Gianicolo, Janiculum Hill.

 Trastevere is webbed with narrow cobbled streets around the Museo di Roma in Trastevere you see on the map.
 Wander it.
 Get lost.
 You'll find what you're seeking, even if you didn't know you were looking for it.